 The Anatomy of Melancholy, both as content in Robert Burton‘s [1577 – 1640] book (1621), as well as a tendency towards an attractive illusion to excuse inspiration, shows how a cascade of events can shape -with the help of mimicry, as a human characteristic- a whole stream – psychology – fashion… both in art and our mentality, itself!
 Analyzing the term melancholy, we reach the first definition of the word by Hippocrates [5th century BC], as the black bile.
-This liquid was described by ancient as one of the four juices secreting the body and determine the differences in our physical condition.
+This liquid was described by the ancients as one of the four juices secreting the body and determine the differences in our physical condition.
 The black bile (Gk. melan chole), blood (Gk. haima), phlegm (Gk. phlegma) and yellow bile (Gk. chole) -in physician and surgeon Galen [2nd century AD]- also determine the actual behavior.
 The excessive black bile in the body forms a melancholic character.
 Therefore, the melancholy of the black period in Europe, during the era of Hamsun and Strindberg, lies not only in negative political and social realities, but neither purely in biological factors.
 The trend towards negativity might be a fact, yet unable to interfere in human psychology without specific cause.
 It is about interrelated elements, also considered by those who launch Historical events (to be put politely).
 Events which are repeated, as the very nature also commands its patterns.
 A concrete example is that of the shell.
 “Who and why created the shell?”, French philosopher Paul Valéry [1871-1945] persistently asks in his essay The Man and the Shell [L ‘homme et la coquille (Variété V)].
 The childishness of his insistence could certainly surprise us.
 How such a mind insists on such a silly question…?
-Ignorance for Valéry is a qualification; an undervalued one, unfortunately.
+Ignorance for Valéry is a virtue; an undervalued one, unfortunately.
 “We constantly refuse listening to the innocent side we carry within us.
 We block the child who awakens us and always wants us to look through pure eyes.”

 So, was Hamsun correct, touching the hard truth about the young people of his era, by writing “(…) because conscious knowledge woke up early within them and they all lost all imagination.”?
 Let us not be strict.
 There is an explanation for everything.
 The First World War and the age of anxiety in Europe in the 1920’s could only blacken the souls of many people and harden even the romantic artists.